algosup/2023-2024-project-5-flutter-team-8/documents/functional_specification/functional_specification.md

 **Impact of Responsiveness on User Experience:**
 - **Fast Response Times**: Users perceive an application as more efficient and user-friendly when interactions yield immediate responses, enhancing overall satisfaction and usability.
-- **Slow Response Times**: Delays in responsiveness can lead to frustration and dissatisfaction among users, resulting in lower engagement and increased likelihood of abandoning the app.

-**Target Responsiveness:**
-Considering the requirements and user expectations, the target responsiveness for the app across different platforms should be:
-- **Desktop Platforms (Windows, macOS, Linux)**: Aim for response times within the range of 100-200ms.
-- **Mobile Platforms (Android, iOS)**: Target faster response times between 70-150ms.

-The responsiveness of an application refers to its ability to quickly respond to user interactions and provide smooth and seamless user experiences across different devices and platforms.

-**Industry Standards and Device-specific Data:**
-- **Windows, macOS, Linux**: Desktop platforms typically aim for responsiveness in the range of 50-200 milliseconds (ms), ensuring smooth interactions and minimal delay in user feedback.
-- **Android, iOS**: Mobile platforms prioritize even faster responsiveness, typically targeting response times between 70-250ms to deliver fluid and intuitive user experiences.

-**Impact of Responsiveness on User Experience:**
-- **Fast Response Times**: Users perceive an application as more efficient and user-friendly when interactions yield immediate responses, enhancing overall satisfaction and usability.
 - **Slow Response Times**: Delays in responsiveness can lead to frustration and dissatisfaction among users, resulting in lower engagement and an increased likelihood of abandoning the app.

 **Target Responsiveness:**